Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

-Video emotion recognition based on pose movements is an emerging research area, which is based on the principle of using the movement characteristics of the characters in a video to predict the emotions embedded in the video.
-Many psychological studies have found that human perception can recognize various emotional states expressed through body movements alone \cite{r33}.
-Usually, people express their emotions with habitual body movements, including hand, leg, and shoulder movements, such as shaking their legs when they are nervous, shrugging their shoulders when they are helpless, and dancing when they are happy.
-Dutch psychologist Beatrice de Gelder \cite{r34} systematically examined the neural basis for the processing of physical expressions on the basis of six basic emotion theories and found that emotional physical stimulation significantly activates the amygdala, fusiform gyrus, and the superior temporal sulcus, with partial overlap with brain areas where facial expressions are processed.
-As a result, interest in emotion recognition focusing only on body movements, postures, and gestures has expanded emphatically over the most recent couple of years.
-And because body movement is usually a subconscious move of a person, it is rarely deceptive.
+\textbf{Actional Emotion Recognition.} Emotion recognition in videos based on body postures and movements is an emerging research area.
+Its principle involves using the movement characteristics of individuals in videos to predict the emotions conveyed in the footage.
+Psychological studies have found that human perception can identify emotional states expressed through bodily movements \cite{luo2020arbee}.
+When expressing emotions, people exhibit habitual bodily actions involving hands, legs, shoulders, etc. For instance, trembling legs when nervous, shrugging shoulders when helpless, or dancing joyfully when happy.
+Dutch psychologist Beatrice de Gelder \cite{de2015perception} systematically examined the neural basis of bodily expression processing based on six basic emotion theories, discovering that emotional bodily stimuli significantly activate the amygdala, fusiform gyrus, and superior temporal sulcus, partially overlapping with brain areas involved in facial expression processing.
+As bodily movements are often subconscious actions, they are seldom deceitful.
+Hence, there has been a growing interest in recognizing emotions solely through body movements, postures, and gestures in recent years.

-Emotional information that cannot be gleaned from facial expressions can be found in body postures and gestures, as demonstrated by Gavrilescu M et al. \cite{r35} experimentally demonstrating that incorporating gesture emotion recognition can improve the classification accuracy of facial expression emotion recognition systems.
-As a result, standard methods for emotion recognition can be made more accurate by studying the posture and gestures of characters in videos.

-Shen et al. \cite{r36} used TSN (temporal segment network) and ST-GCN (spatial-temporal graph convolutional networks) to obtain behavioral and gesture features on a self-collected database containing six gestures: jumping, crouching, throwing, standing, backing up, and turning away.
-The improved ResNet network is used to train the emotion recognition model, and finally, 53.57\% recognition accuracy is obtained on the self-collection database.
-Among them, ST-GCN solves the problem that traditional GCN cannot model the relative position changes between key nodes, and is very effective in extracting skeleton pose features, and its network framework is shown in Figure \ref{8}.